mck-p/goact/README.md

   - You will need to register the appropriate URL for your environment in your own Clerk dashboard
     - If you do not, you will not have Users inside of the database automatically when they sign up in Clerk.
-Which means you will need to manually `INSERT INTO users(externalId) VALUES('user_id_123')` each time you want to onboard a User.
+Which means you will need to manually `INSERT INTO users(externalId) VALUES('user_id_123')` each time you want to onboard a User.recreate
     - For local development/testing, we are using [`ngrok`](https://ngrok.com/)

 ## Development